St Margaret's Church

 HERITAGE HIGHLIGHTS: Fantastic carved 16th century rood screen and loft

 Amazingly, you can actually access the loft.
-A set of very steep stairs is set inside the thicknes of the wall in the north west corner of the chancel.
-The stairs lead up to the rood loft, giving you a good view out over the nave, and a close look at the 16th century nave roof.
+A set of very steep stairs is set inside the thickness of the wall in the north-west corner of the chancel.
+The stairs lead up to the rood loft, giving you a good view out over the nave, and a close look at the 16th-century nave roof.